-- In particular, the principle of objectivity may be threatened if any individual within the practice unit, the close relative of an individual within the practice unit or the practice unit itself, has or has had a professional or personal relationship which relates to the appointment being considered. - 500.47 Professional or personal relationships may include, but are not restricted to, relationships with: - (a) the entity; - (b) any director or shadow director or former director or shadow director of the entity; - (c) shareholders of the entity; - (d) any principal or employee of the entity; - (e) business partners of the entity; - (f) companies or entities controlled by the entity; - (g) companies which are under common control; - (h) creditors (including debenture holders or floating charge holders) of the entity; - (i) debtors of the entity; - (j) close relative of the entity (if an individual) or its officers (if a corporate body); - (k) others with commercial relationships with the practice unit. - 500.48 Safeguards within the practice unit shall include policies and procedures to identify relationships between individuals within the practice unit and third parties in a way that is proportionate and reasonable in relation to the appointment being considered.
+- 500.46 In particular, the principle of objectivity may be threatened if any individual within the practice, the close relative of an individual within the practice, or the practice itself, has or has had a professional or personal relationship which relates to the appointment being considered. - 500.47 Professional or personal relationships may include, but are not restricted to, relationships with: - (a) the entity; - (b) any director or shadow director or former director or shadow director of the entity; - (c) shareholders of the entity; - (d) any principal or employee of the entity: - (e) business partners of the entity; - (f) companies or entities controlled by the entity; - (g) companies which are under common control; - (h) creditors (including debenture holders or floating charge holders) of the entity; - (i) debtors of the entity: - (i) close relative of the entity (if an individual) or its officers (if a corporate body); - (k) others with commercial relationships with the practice. - 500.48 A practice shall have policies and procedures to identify relationships between individuals within the practice and third parties in a way that is proportionate and reasonable in relation to the appointment being considered.